 Manchester Township is a medium-sized town located in the state of New Jersey.
 With a population of 33,413 people and eight constituent neighborhoods, Manchester Township is the 51st largest community in New Jersey.

-Unlike some towns, Manchester Township isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manchester Township are a mix of both white- and blue-collar jobs.
-Overall, Manchester Township is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Manchester Township who work in office and administrative support (17.26%), sales jobs (11.03%), and management occupations (7.26%).
+Manchester Township is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Manchester Township is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Manchester Township who work in office and administrative support (16.58%), sales jobs (10.95%), and management occupations (9.28%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Manchester Township is worth considering.